-Comiskey Park Capital Improvement Fund (formerly known as the Maintenance and Repairs Fund) - This fund was created by the Management Agreement and is used to finance the Authority's share of capital improvements to Guaranteed Rate Field, as well as ongoing stadium maintenance and repair obligations of the Authority after completion of the New Comiskey Park.
+- Comiskey Park Capital Improvement Fund (formerly known as the Maintenance and Repairs Fund) - This fund was created by the Management Agreement and is used to finance the Authority's share of capital improvements to Guaranteed Rate Field, as well as ongoing stadium maintenance and repair obligations of the Authority after completion of the New Comiskey Park.
 Required annual reserves for maintenance and repair costs are transferred into this fund from the General Fund.
-In addition, the Three-Party Agreement between the Chicago Park District, the Chicago White Sox, and the Authority provides for portions of fees paid to the Authority by the Chicago White Sox to be deposited within this fund.
+In addition, the Three-Party Agreement between the Chicago Park District, the Chicago White Sox, and the Authority provides for portions of fees paid to the Authority by the Chicago White Sox to be deposited within this fund. - Supplemental Stadium Fund This fund was created by the Management Agreement and is used to finance capital improvements to Guaranteed Rate Field mutually agreed by the Authority and the Team.
+The Authority is required to transfer into the fund by November 21 of each year amounts determined pursuant to a formula set forth in the Management Agreement.
+The formula requires the transfer of the lesser of (i) net ticket fees paid to the Authority by the Chicago White Sox for the season most recently ended and (ii) the Amount of Authority Hotel Tax receipts, if any, in excess of specified annual levels set forth in the Management Agreement.
+The initial deposit was due in fiscal year 2008 and was paid from the Comiskey Park Capital Improvement Fund.

-Notes to Combined Bond Indenture Basis Financial Statements June 30, 2019
+Notes to Combined Bond Indenture Basis Financial Statements June 30, 2020